-Most recently, soprano Ana Toumine debuted the role of Mimí in Opera Kelowna’s La Bohème.
+This May, soprano Ana Toumine was awarded second place in Vancouver Opera’s 1st inaugural VOX Gala competition.
+In 2017, she debuted the role of Mimí in Opera Kelowna’s La Bohème.
 Other notable roles include Rosalinde in Die Fledermaus, the title role of Alcina, and Anna Glawari in The Merry Widow.

-Edmonton born soprano Ana Toumine is currently based in Montreal, studying under the creative eye of Dominique Labelle.
-She holds a Master of Music in Voice and Opera Performance from McGill University and continues to coach with Michael McMahon, Stephen Hargreaves, and Tracy Dahl.
+Currently residing in Montreal, Toumine holds a Master of Music in Voice and Opera Performance from McGill University, a Bachelor of Music in Opera Performance from the University of British Columbia, and a diploma in Voice Performance from the University of Manitoba.
+She continues to coach with Dominique Labelle, Stephen Hargreaves, and Tracy Dahl.